 I’m a threatened species zoologist based on the island state of Tasmania, Australia, and my name’s Clare Hawkins.
 In 2015, I was awarded the Gallaugher Bequest Churchill Fellowship ‘to design enduring methods that engage nature lovers to monitor population sizes and needs’.
 From October to December 2015, I travelled to visit citizen science experts in the USA, Hungary and the UK.

 I’m exploring novel approaches to meet the challenges of monitoring and managing Tasmania’s threatened species: from quolls and eagles to skinks and burrowing crayfish.
 I’m specifically focussing on developing bomb-proof, enduring citizen science study designs for long term population monitoring.
 As the Bookend Trust’s citizen science coordinator, I want to design surveys that are fun for the public to do while also delivering reliable, useful information.
-We began in 2016 by trialling Claws on the Line, and now the work is developing into the NatureTrackers overall program.
+We began in 2016 by trialling Claws on the Line, and that work is now developing into the NatureTrackers overall program.

 In the blog, I discuss my findings and invite others around the world to talk over the ideas.
 We got some good conversations going locally during our first two Extinction Matters BioBlitzes in 2016, and held another in November 2017.
 The next BioBlitz, at Don River Reserve, will be held on 8th-9th November 2019.